-History majors and minors, including teaching minors, are encouraged to take HIST 120 (The Story of America) before taking any other United States history course.
-In addition, students are encouraged to take one course from HIST 102 (Alien Encounters in History), HIST 110 (Puzzles of World History), HIST 123 (Citizenship & Voting in Europe), HIST 111 (Patterns of Global Immigration), or HIST 206 (Homelands and Contested Spaces) before taking any courses in European or World History.
+History majors and minors, including teaching minors, are encouraged to take WCFAH 120 (Story of America) before taking any other United States history course.
+In addition, students are encouraged to take WCFAH 102 (Alien Encounters in History) or WCFAH 110 (Models of History) and/or WCFAH 123 (Citizenship & Voting in Europe) or WCFAH 112 (Patterns of Global Immigration) before taking any courses in European or World History.
 Students are also encouraged to take History 240 (Making History) and History 242 (Fielding History) in their second year of course work.
 History 240 and 242 are prerequisites for History 390/History 490.

 Students need to check with their History advisor regarding offerings for upcoming semesters.
 Upper division (300-level) history courses listed in the catalog may not be offered on a regular schedule.
 No student may register for HIST 390/490 more than three times unless there are legitimate circumstances outside of a student’s control preventing successful completion of the first or second course.